kenghweeng/fairest-of-them-all/disparate_impact/README.md

 P-rule is: 47%
 ```

 The p-rule is essentially the ratio of (fractions of) protected and non-protected examples in the positive class.
 According to the [doctrine of disparate impact](https://en.wikipedia.org/wiki/Disparate_impact), fair systems should maintain a p-rule of at least 80%.
-More discussion on p-rule can be found in our [paper](http://arxiv.org/pdf/1507.05259.pdf) (Section 2).
+More discussion on p-rule can be found in the [paper](http://arxiv.org/pdf/1507.05259.pdf) (Section 2).

 ### 1.2.
 Training an unconstrained classifier on the biased data